FlutterKaigi/2023/README.md

 ### Setup

 This project uses [Flutter beta channel].
-The reason:
+The reasons:
 - Use the latest Flutter/Dart features.
 - Use a more stable version